Day 8: The scientific approach

 “Yes, an artist might know how to engage their audience emotionally.
 But, their efforts will be in vain if they can’t find their audience in the first place.
 A scientific marketer doesn’t rely on guesswork.
 Instead, they analyze customer data and construct comprehensive buyer personas made up of key traits and characteristics shared by their best customers.
 Guided by accurate data, marketers are guaranteed to identify who their target buyers are, where to find them, and how best to engage them.”

-I’m going to share with you an uncommonly used, but immensely powerful ‘copy and paste’ technique, that gives you a rock-solid indication of how successful a business move will be.
+I’m going to share with you an uncommonly used, but immensely powerful ‘copy and paste’ technique that gives you a rock-solid indication of how successful a business move will be.

-And it starts with your customer data:
+It starts with your customer data:

 - Customer emails

 - Support requests/chats